-I’m scheduled to teach Introduction to Linguistics and Taalontwikkeling in Semester 1, and Inleiding Algemene Taalwetenschap en Nederlandse Taalkunde (in artikelen) in Semester 2.
+I’m scheduled to teach Introduction to Linguistics and Taalontwikkeling seminars in Semester 1, and Inleiding Algemene Taalwetenschap en Nederlandse Taalkunde (in artikelen) and Linguistics in Semester 2.
 (Subject to change.
 To be updated.)

 2013–2018.
 Lecturer, Taalontwikkeling (Language Development)

 Obligatory second-year undergraduate course in the B.A.
 Dutch Language and Culture.
 Students learn how to analyze and investigate properties of Dutch by studying language acquisition, variation and change.
 They also carry out a small research project.
 Team-taught course.
-I am course coordinator in 2016–2017 and 2017–2018.
+Course coordinator in 2016–2017 and 2017–2018.
 12 EC, Semester 1, 12 weeks.